Push Rod vs Pull Rod Suspension In F1 (Simple Explanation)

 The internal components such as the rockers, torsion bars, and the dampers all remain the same, regardless of whether a car uses pull rod or push rod suspension.
 The only difference between push rod and pull rod is where they are placed within the car, which is either higher up or lower down, as we’ll see in the next few sections.

-We should also note here that, for this entire article, we’re taking a very simplified approach to F1 suspension.
-There are lots of technical articles, videos and guides out there for those that want to check them out.
-But for the sake of simplicity, we’ll be considering pull rod and push rod suspension in very basic terms, and therefore we won’t go into too much detail about other components.
+We should note here that, for this entire article, we’re taking a very simplified approach to F1 suspension.
+For the sake of simplicity, we’ll be considering pull rod and push rod suspension in very basic terms, and therefore we won’t go into too much detail about other components.

 What Is Push Rod Suspension In F1?

 Push rod suspension can be identified on an F1 car by the strut going from the bottom of the wheels upwards into the car.
-It is attached at the bottom of the wheel and moves into the top of the nose of the car, where it pushes against the suspension internals to keep the car stable over bumps.
+It is attached at the bottom of the wheel and moves into the top of the nose of the car, where it pushes against the suspension internals to keep the car stable and on the track.

-Pushing the rocker rotates it in the suspension system contained within the nose, which in turn pushes the torsion bars, dampers and springs in order to absorb the shock being sent through the suspension of the car.
+Pushing the rocker rotates it in the suspension system contained within the nose, which in turn pushes the torsion bars and dampers in order to absorb the shock being sent through the suspension of the car.

-A push rod suspension setup requires the internal assembly (rockers, torsion bars and dampers) to be built at the top of the chassis, which is where we have seen in the past decade.
+A push rod suspension setup requires the internal assembly (rockers, torsion bars and dampers) to be built at the top of the chassis, which is where we have primarily seen them in the past decade (at least at the front of the cars).
 We’ll discuss the implications of this below, but now let’s take a look at pull rod suspension.

 What Is Pull Rod Suspension In F1?

-Pull rod suspension does the exact same job as a push rod suspension, keeping the car stable over bumps and kerbs.
+Pull rod suspension does the exact same job as a push rod suspension, keeping the car stable and touching the track.
 The only difference is that it has a reversed arrangement, with the strut going from the top of the wheel to the bottom of the nose, resulting in a pulling action on the internals.

-Pulling the rocker rotates it in the suspension system contained within the nose, which in turn pulls the torsion bars, dampers and springs to absorb the shock that is sent through the suspension of the car.
+Pulling the rocker rotates it in the suspension system contained within the nose, which in turn pulls the torsion bars and dampers to absorb the shock that is sent through the suspension of the car.

 A pull rod suspension setup requires the internal assembly of rockers, torsion bars and dampers to be built at the bottom of the nose, rather than at the top as with a push rod setup.
 You can easily identify a pull rod setup with this strut going from the top of the wheel to the bottom of the chassis.
 In the last decade or so, pull rods have usually been found at the back of the car.